Top 6 Reasons Birds Stop Visiting Feeders in 2022

-I'm often asked by someone why birds have all of the sudden stopped coming to their backyard feeders.
-Doesn't Mater if you're in the U.S. the UK, or Australia, the reasons are the same.
+I'm often asked by someone why birds have suddenly stopped coming to their backyard feeders.
+It doesn't matter if you're in the U.S., the UK, or Australia, the reasons are the same.

-Surprising to many birdwatchers is the fact that some of the birds you see at your feeder in the morning may not be the same birds you see in late afternoon.
+Surprising to many birdwatchers is the fact that some birds you see at your feeder in the morning may not be the same birds you see in the late afternoon.

 As birds are continually searching for food, those that come in the morning may be far away by afternoon.